Masala Bhindi (Spiced Okra)

 1 ½ tablespoons plain organic yogurt

 1 teaspoon organic asafoetida

 ½ teaspoon organic garam masala

 - Wash the tender okra in cold water and pat dry, and then allow them to dry completely for half an hour on a cloth.
 This is to allow the okra to be completely dry and free of water to prevent the okra from becoming slimly.

-- While they dry, finely chop the onions, tomatoes, chillies, mince the garlic and ginger.
+- While the okra dry, finely chop the tomatoes, chillies, mince the garlic and ginger.
 Set aside.

 - In a small bowl, lightly whisk the yogurt so it is smooth, lump free and runny and add about ½ teaspoon of the chopped chillies and mix.
 Set aside.

 - Once the okra is completely dry, chop them into 1-2 inch cubes.

 - Next, add the oil to a hat pan and add the mustard seeds, cumin seeds and asafoetida.
 Allow this mixture to become aromatic but not burn.